bbfrederick/rapidtide/docs/index.rst

 Outputs:
 ^^^^^^^^
-	Outputs are space or space by time Nifti files (depending on the file), and some text files containing textual information, histograms, or numbers.
+	Outputs are space or space by time Nifti or text files, depending on what the input data file was, and some text files containing textual information, histograms, or numbers.
 Output spatial dimensions and file type match the input dimensions and file type (Nifti1 in, Nifti1 out).
 Depending on the file type of map, there can be no time dimension, a time dimension that matches the input file, or something else, such as a time lag dimension for a correlation map.

+The following files are produced, assuming XXX is the outputname:

+		Informational/diagnostic files
+		XXX_commandline.txt                                   - The command line used to run rapidtide XXX_formattedcommandline.txt                          - The command line, but formatted nicely XXX_memusage.txt                                      - Memory statistics for the program at various timepoints during the run
+		XXX_options.txt                                       - A dump of the internal structure with all of the options used during the run.
+		XXX_runtimings.txt                                    - The final output showing how long each processing step took

+		Pass specific outputs
+		XXX_corrdistdata_passN.txt                            - These are all the null correlations produced during the significance estimation step.
+These are used to create the significance distribution.
+		XXX_nullcorrelationhist_passN_peak.txt                - The location of the peak of the significance distribution histogram.
+		XXX_nullcorrelationhist_passN.txt                     - The significance distribution histogram (use showhist to view).
+		XXX_referenceautocorr_passN.txt                       - The autocorrelation function of the reference regressor (used for finding sidelobes).
+		XXX_reference_fmrires_passN.txt                       - The reference regressor, resampled to the timepoints of the data file.
+		XXX_reference_resampres_passN.txt                     - The reference regressor, resampled to the timepoints of the data file, with oversampling.
+		XXX_refinedregressor_passN.txt                        - The output of the refinement process (to be passed to the next stage).

+		Final output maps
+		XXX_corrout.nii.gz                                    - The oversampled correlation function over the lag range for each spatial location.
+		XXX_gaussout.nii.gz                                   - A fit to the oversampled correlation function over the lag range for each spatial location.
+		XXX_lagmask.nii.gz                                    - The mask showing all voxels where correlation values were returned.
+		XXX_lagsigma.nii.gz                                   - The width of the largest crosscorrelation peak within the lag range (NB:
+									This partially indicates MTT, but in practice it is dominated by the width of the autocorrelation function of the reference regressor, so is less useful than it might otherwise be.)
+		XXX_lagstrengths.nii.gz                               - The maximum crosscorrelation strength over the lag range (R).
+		XXX_lagtimes.nii.gz                                   - The correlation delay with maximum R over the lag range.
+		XXX_mean.nii.gz                                       - The mean of the datafile over time for all voxels.
+		XXX_p_lt_0pPPP_mask.nii.gz                            - The mask showing all voxels with R meeting the p<PPP significance threshold.
+		XXX_R2.nii.gz                                         - The squared maximum correlation coefficient at every voxel.
+		XXX_refinemask.nii.gz                                 - The voxels used for refinement in the last refinement pass (only present if refinement is performed).
+		XXX_laghist_peak.txt
+		XXX_laghist.txt

+		GLM filter results
+		XXX_filtereddata.nii.gz                               - The input data with the voxel specific delayed LFO waveform regressed out.
+		XXX_fitcoff.nii.gz                                    - Map of the fit amplitude for the delayed LFO waveform.
+		XXX_fitNorm.nii.gz                                    - I have no idea.
+		XXX_fitR2.nii.gz                                      - Map of the squared R value for the fit (multiply by 100 to get the percent of the
+									variance explained by the LFO regressor).
+		XXX_fitR.nii.gz                                       - Map of the R value for the fit.

+		Final output
+		XXX_p_lt_0pPPP_thresh.txt
+		XXX_sigfit.txt

+		XXX_reference_origres_prefilt.txt
+		XXX_reference_origres.txt
+		XXX_Rhist_peak.txt
+		XXX_Rhist.txt
+		XXX_strengthhist_peak.txt
+		XXX_strengthhist.txt
+		XXX_widthhist_peak.txt
+		XXX_widthhist.txt

+		Other
+		XXX_dispersioncalcfreqs_passN.txt                     - These files are produced for me for secret reasons.
+Well, not secret, but
+		XXX_dispersioncalcspecmag_passN.txt                     only partially thought out reasons.
+If they come to anything, I'll say
+		XXX_dispersioncalcspecphase_passN.txt                   what they are supposed to mean.
+		XXX_dispersioncalcvecs_passN.txt
+		XXX_globallaghist_passN_peak.txt
+		XXX_globallaghist_passN.txt

 Usage:
 ^^^^^^